300 free electricity units, 24/7 power supply in Punjab if AAP wins polls: Kejriwal | Politics

 - India

-Delhi Chief Minister Arvind Kejriwal on Tuesday promised 300 units of free electricity per month for each household in Punjab if his Aam Aadmi Party wins the assembly election in that state next year.
+AAP leader and Delhi Chief Minister Arvind Kejriwal promised free electricity to every Punjab household that consumes up to 300 units of power if his party forms government in the state next year.

-The AAP leader also promised 24-hour power supply in Punjab and waiver of pending electricity bills if his party is voted to power.
+The Aam Aadmi Party (AAP) leader did not clarify whether 300 units of free electricity will be given per month as Punjab has a two-month billing cycle.
+In Delhi, the AAP government provides 200 units of free power per month.
+Kejriwal, however, said if any household gets an electricity bill of 301 units, then the consumer will have to pay for the entire consumption.
+Unveiling a slew of sops ahead of the state Assembly polls early next year, Kejriwal told reporters here, ''The AAP government in Punjab will provide up to 300 units of free electricity to each family.''
+He said if voted to power, his party government will also waive arrears of domestic consumers.
+There are many people in villages who got ''wrong'' bills and their power connections were cut because of the non-payment and such people resorted to stealing power.

+''They are living in fear.
+We will give them respectable lives.
+Therefore, their old domestic bills will be waived.
+Arrears and pending bills will be waived,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)